justinjaywang/portfolio/source/_posts/nbc-sports-live-extra.md

 # NBC Sports Live Extra

-The Live Extra suite of apps allows you to watch NBC Sports coverage of live events and highlights from NBC and NBC Sports Network.
+<span class="lead-in">The Live Extra suite of apps</span> allows you to watch NBC Sports coverage of live events and highlights from NBC and NBC Sports Network.
 The NBC Sports Live Extra apps for Windows Store and Windows Phone 8 were released in early 2014, just in time for the Winter Olympics in Sochi.

 <img class="default bordered rounded" src="app-map-1.png" alt="Initial app map">
 <img class="default bordered rounded" src="app-map-2.png" alt="Revised app map, to account for Olympics content">